Tadiran: Tadiran Air Conditioners, Tadiran Appliances (owned by Tadiran Holdings)

-Tadiran Appliances (also known as Tadiran Air Conditioners), was acquired by the Carrier Corporation, the world's largest manufacturer and distributor of heating, ventilating and air conditioning (HVAC) systems, itself a subsidiary of United Technologies Corporation (UTC) of the USA and a constitute of Dow Jones Industrial Average.
+Tadiran Appliances (also known as Tadiran Air Conditioners), was acquired by the Carrier Corporation, the world's largest manufacturer and distributor of heating, ventilating and air conditioning (HVAC) systems, itself a subsidiary of United Technologies Corporation (UTC) of the US and a constitute of Dow Jones Industrial Average.
 Carrier initially acquired 26% of the company in 1997 and took full ownership of it in 2004.